espressomd/espresso/doc/sphinx/installation.rst

    individually.
 Also allows to fix individual coordinates of particles, keep them at a fixed position or within a plane.

--  ``CONSTRAINTS`` Turns on various spatial constraints such as spherical compartments or walls.
-This constraints interact with the particles through regular short ranged potentials such as the Lennard-Jones potential.
-   See section for possible constraint forms.

 -  ``MASS`` Allows particles to have individual masses.
 Note that some analysis procedures have not yet been adapted to take the masses into account correctly.